astrivant/polyad/docs/deployment/multicluster.md

 Polyad's inventory and finalizers.
 Lost creation acknowledgements are retried without adopting foreign objects.
 Changing placement drains the old child before creating its replacement.
 Parent deletion waits until remote deletion and the destination's workload cleanup are observed.
-An unreachable API blocks progress;
+An unreachable API blocks progress until the operator can verify the child's state.
-it does not prove a child is absent.

 Keep destination registrations, credentials and operators available until their children finish draining.
 Removing these first blocks cleanup.
 Graph removal does